Titans snap 2-game losing streak, beat skidding Bears 24-17

 Foles was playing behind an offensive line missing center Cody Whitehair currently on the reserve/COVID-19 list.
 Foles threw for 335 yards.

 The Titans’ defense got a big confidence boost on Chicago’s first drive.
-Foles hit Allen Robinson II for a 4-yard pass, but Robinson was marked out just shy of the first-down marker.
+Foles hit Allen Robinson II for a 4-yard pass, but Robinson was marked out at the Tennessee 34 just shy of the first-down marker.
 The Titans stopped David Montgomery for no gain, sparking a big celebration by Tennessee defenders.

-They gave the NFL’s sixth-best scoring offense time to shake off a sluggish start.
+That gave the NFL’s sixth-best scoring offense time to shake off a sluggish start.

 Tennessee settled for a 40-yard field goal in the first quarter from Gostkowski.
 Then the Titans started their best drive by giving the ball to Derrick Henry five straight times, and they converted four third downs on a 12-play, 91-yard drive.